Munster Beat Ulster in Injury-Marred URC Derby as Season-Ending Fears Grow

 Background

 The Munster-Ulster derby is one of the most fiercely contested fixtures in Irish rugby, with both provinces having strong traditions and passionate supporter bases.
-The match carried significant URC table implications, with Munster needing the win to maintain their push for a home quarter-final, while Ulster were looking to keep their own play-off hopes alive.
+The match carried significant URC table implications, with Munster needing the win to maintain their push for a home quarter-final.
+The Stormers currently lead the URC standings, and the race for a home quarter-final remains intensely competitive with several rounds remaining.
+For Ulster, who fielded an injury-ravaged and inexperienced side, the defeat is a significant setback in their own play-off push.

 Key Developments